-The Company uses the following categories of internal credit risk rating for financial assets which are subject to expected credit losses under the 3-stage general approach.
+The Company uses the following categories of internal credit risk rating for financial assets which are subject to expected credit losses under the general approach.
 These categories reflect the respective credit risk and how the loss provision is determined for each of those categories.

-Category of internal credit rating Definition of category Basis for recognition of expected credit losses Performing Customers have a low risk of default and a strong capacity to meet contractual cash flows 12-month expected credit losses Under-performing Customers negotiating for new credit terms, default in repayment and other relevant indicators that showed customers' deteriorating financial condition Lifetime expected credit losses Non-performing Interest and/or principal payment are 90 days past due Lifetime expected credit losses Write-off Customers with no reasonable expectation of recovery Asset is written off
+Category of Basis for recognition of internal credit rating Definition of category expected credit losses Performing Customers have a low risk of default and a 12-month expected credit strong capacity to meet contractual cash losses flows Under-performing Customers negotiating for new credit terms, Lifetime expected credit default in repayment and other relevant losses indicators that showed customers' deteriorating financial condition

+Category of internal credit rating Definition of category Basis for recognition of expected credit losses Non-performing Interest and/or principal payment are 90 days past due Lifetime expected credit losses Write-off Customers with no reasonable expectation of recovery Asset is written off